 We believe that strong management, real cash flow, controlled balance sheet leverage and the ability, either directly or indirectly, to negotiate the appropriate entry price point are the primary drivers of value creation.
-We would ordinarily expect the leverage of companies being financed within Crown Partner Funding to be less than 50% of their determined value and controlled at or below a ratio of 4x debt/EBITDA.5
+We would ordinarily expect the leverage of companies being financed to be less than 50% of their determined value and controlled at or below a ratio of 4x debt/EBITDA.5

-Before investing in Crown Partner Funding, a portfolio of commercial loans, we reviewed Crown's track record of previously directing three special situation debt funds; which together with the current portfolio, now includes the deployment of over \$755 million in 56+ secondary debt transactions since 2000.
-Across Crown's completed 40 transactions to date, they have averaged an IRR of approximately 14% per transaction.
-Also, Crown's anticipated typical characteristics for the special situation financings being undertaken by Crown Partner Funding include loans of duration 6 months to 5 years, and covenants including debt/EBITDA typically less than 4x which is within our preferred risk parameters.
+Before investing in Crown Partner Funding, a portfolio of commercial loans, we reviewed Crown's track record of previously directing three special situation debt funds.
+To date, Crown Partner Funding has completed 20 commercial loans with a combined gross IRR of 13.4% and a unrealized multiple of 1.26x.
+Since inception, Crown Partner Funding has invested \$421.4 million and net of repayments, the total invested capital is \$208.4 million.
+Crown's typical characteristics for the special situation financings being undertaken by Crown Partner Funding include loans of duration 6 months to 5 years, and covenants including debt/EBITDA typically less than 4x which is within our preferred risk parameters.